Elasto-Inertial Instability in Torsional Flows of Shear-Thinning Viscoelastic Fluids: Results and Discussion

 \section{Results and Discussion}

-As shown in Figure~\ref{fig:fig1-flowcurve}a, a sudden jump in the measured \textit{steady-state} viscosity is observed for all solutions beyond a sufficiently high shear rate when sheared in a cone and plate geometry.
+As shown in Figure~\ref{fig:fig1-flowcurve}a, a sudden jump in the measured apparent \textit{steady-state} shear viscosity is observed for all solutions beyond a sufficiently high shear rate when sheared in a cone and plate geometry.
 These measurements are not erroneous but are manifestations of the onset of time-dependent secondary motion beyond a critical (composition and geometry dependent) shear rate $\dot{\gamma}_c$.
 As a result, the stresses in the samples also suddenly increase due to large velocity disturbances.
-This is the origin of the so-called ``anti-thixotropic" transition \citep{jackson1984rheometrical}, observed and analyzed earlier for purely elastic PIB Boger fluids \citep{mckinley1991observations, oztekin1994quantitative, schiamberg2006transitional}.
+This is the origin of the so-called ``anti-thixotropic" transition \citep{jackson1984rheometrical}, observed and analyzed earlier for constant viscosity PIB Boger fluids \citep{mckinley1991observations, oztekin1994quantitative, schiamberg2006transitional}.
 In the present study, we analyze the same instability for viscoelastic fluids with pronounced shear-thinning, which inherently drives a transition of the instability mechanism from purely elastic to elastoinertial as we gradually decrease the polymer concentration.
-Finally, we use the following conventions for the governing rate-dependent dimensionless parameters: (1) a subscript $_c$ denotes the critical condition $\dot{\gamma} \to \dot{\gamma}_c$, e.g., $Re_c=\rho \Omega_c R^2/\eta(\dot{\gamma}_c)$, (2) a subscript $_0$ denotes dimensionless parameters determined without incorporating rate-dependent viscosity effects, e.g., $Re_0=\rho \Omega R^2/\eta_0$, and (3) the absence of any subscript denotes dimensionless parameters determined with incorporation of rate-dependent viscosity effects, e.g., $Re = \rho \Omega R^2/\eta(\dot{\gamma})$.
+Finally, we use the following conventions for the governing rate-dependent dimensionless parameters: (1) a subscript $_0$ denotes dimensionless parameters determined using material function values in the zero-shear-rate limit, i.e., without incorporating rate-dependent viscosity effects, e.g., $Re_0=\rho \Omega R^2/\eta_0$, $Wi_0 = \tau_s \dot{\gamma}$, (2) the absence of any subscript denotes dimensionless parameters determined with the incorporation of rate-dependent viscosity effects, e.g., $Re = \rho \Omega R^2/\eta(\dot{\gamma})$, $Wi = \tau_s(\dot{\gamma}) \dot{\gamma}$, and (3) a subscript $_c$ denotes the critical condition $\dot{\gamma} \to \dot{\gamma}_c$, e.g., $Re_c=\rho \Omega_c R^2/\eta(\dot{\gamma}_c)$, $Wi_c = \tau_s(\dot{\gamma_c}) \dot{\gamma_c}$.